gradle/gradle/design-docs/publication-model.md

 9. The `cpp-exe` plugin add a `cpp-executable` component for each executable.
 10. The `javascript` plugin adds a `javascript` component.

+Each component is available as a local publication, and can be referenced from any other project.

+TBD - how each component is mapped to Ivy and Maven modules.
-TBD - is each component merged into the 'main' publications, or is there a publication per component?
+    - is each component merged into the 'main' publications?
+    - or is there a publication per component?
+    - or is there explicit attachment?
+    - does applying the '$lang-library' plugin implicitly make the library component available as a publication?

+TBD - consuming components.

 # Open issues